HomeMy WebLinkAbout10-26-2023 VC REG-A with attachmentsVILLAGE OF NORTH PALM BEACH

 Section 4.
 This Resolution shall take effect immediately upon its adoption.

-PASSED AND ADOPTED THIS ____DAY OF ____________, 2023.
+PASSED AND ADOPTED THIS DAY OF , 2023.

 (Village Seal)